fusioncharts/dev_centre_docs/common-use-cases/building-dashboards.md

 - Adding relevant KPIs for each metric that Harry wants to monitor.
 These KPIs could be purely in text, or use gauges to represent one key value per gauge.

-- Add drill-downs to chart, to allow Harry to navigate from top-level data to line-item data.
+- Add drill down s to chart, to allow Harry to navigate from top-level data to line-item data.

 - Enable export functionality for charts, in case Harry wants to get a snapshot or PDF, for emailing it to someone.